 - “Disputes Star of the Year - Singapore” by Asialaw / Euromoney (winner in 2016, shortlisted in 2017).

-- Highest-ranked of “most highly regarded” arbitration practitioners in Asia by Who’s Who Legal – Future Leaders (2018).
+- Highest-ranked of “most highly regarded” arbitration practitioners in Asia by Who’s Who Legal – Future Leaders (2018 and 2019).

-- “Incredibly bright”; “an ‘absolute star’ and a ‘senior counsel in waiting’, whose status has ascended for him to be ‘known outside Asia as a first-rate lawyer’ in investor-state disputes right through to construction cases.”
-(The Legal 500 Asia Pacific, 2016 to 2018)
+- “Incredibly bright”; “an ‘absolute star’ and a ‘senior counsel in waiting’, whose status has ascended for him to be ‘known outside Asia as a first-rate lawyer’ in investor-state disputes right through to construction cases.” “one of the stars of his generation”, “highly intelligent”, “personable”, “knows the arbitration space” and “has the ear of the tribunal and clients”.
+(The Legal 500 Asia Pacific, 2016 to 2019)

 - “Fast making a name for himself on the international stage”; “very sharp, easy to work with, grasps issues quickly”; “very astute, commercial and user-friendly”; “a very impressive and exciting lawyer in the new generation" (Who’s Who Legal, 2017, 2018).

-- “As good as anybody I’d worked with in Singapore”; “really excellent”; “highly intelligent”; “outstanding for his scholarship and intellectual strength”; “a standout and gifted advocate”; “runs circles around his opponents”; “ability to think tactically and anticipate the moves of the opposing party.”
-(Chambers Asia-Pacific and Global, 2016 to 2018).
+- “As good as anybody I’d worked with in Singapore”; “really excellent”; “highly intelligent”; “outstanding for his scholarship and intellectual strength”; “a standout and gifted advocate”; “runs circles around his opponents”; “ability to think tactically and anticipate the moves of the opposing party.” "very smart and can be relied on for difficult legal analysis”, “responsive and a very serious, intellectual lawyer known for dealing with difficult problems."
+(Chambers Asia-Pacific and Global, 2016 to 2019)

 He is also co-author of the forthcoming edition of the world-renowned Mustill & Boyd’s treatise on commercial and investment arbitration, and other books on arbitration in Singapore.